 Many of the little tricks done by Johnny 5 on-screen (like flipping through book pages in a blink of the eye and tossing a washer into the air in a mimic of a scene from an old gangster movie he saw) were done using relatively simple, yet ingenious sleight-of-hand prop effects.
 For instance, the pages were flipped using an air hose, while the washer was flipped using a piece of string at both ends sideways.
-Not only did this save money for the producers for the actual robot and the screenplay, but they proved remarkably effective in getting just the right look needed for the scenes.
+Not only did this save money for the producers for the actual robot and the screenplay, but they proved to be remarkably effective in getting just the right look needed for the scenes.

-In this film and Short Circuit 2 (1988), Johnny 5's voice is provided by puppeteer Tim Blaney.
+In this film and Short Circuit 2 (1988), Johnny 5's voice was provided by puppeteer Tim Blaney.
 This casting decision was made due to the director's belief that real-time interaction with the robot prop would make the interaction seem more natural on-screen than if they edited Johnny's voice in during post-production.

 Fisher Stevens plays a character called Ben Jabituya, who has an exaggerated Indian accent and mannerisms.
-However he is not Indian.
+However, he is not Indian.
 When asked where he is from, he responds Bakersfield, and that his ancestors are from Pittsburgh.

 The Soviet T-72 tank destroyed by the robots during the testing ground demonstration at the beginning of the movie was a fiberglass mock-up built on the chassis of a U.S. M-41 Walker Bulldog tank.
 As the movie was made during the Cold War years, real Soviet equipment was not obtainable.